micmejia/bible-dump/AMPC/Esther/Esth 2.md

-Now Esther had not yet revealed her nationality or her people, for she obeyed Mordecai's command to her [[^b]to fear God and execute His commands] just as when she was being brought up by him.
+Now Esther had not yet revealed her nationality or her people, for she obeyed Mordecai's command to her [to fear God and execute His commands] just as when she was being brought up by him.